alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 The GOV.UK PaaS is hosted in 2 independent regions, London and Ireland.

-GOV.UK PaaS accounts, credentials and resources are created in a single region.
-For example, [backing services](/deploying_services/).
+GOV.UK PaaS accounts, credentials and resources belong to a single region.

 If you have a London region account, your app domain is `APPNAME.london.cloudapps.digital`.